cipherexx/third-eye/README.md

 This model is made to implement F3-Net and is not the official implementation.
 To know about F3-Net, go through the [paper](https://arxiv.org/abs/2007.09355) here.

 ## Dependencies
-Requires PyTorch, Torchvision, Numpy, SKLearn and Pillow.
+Requires PyTorch, Torchvision, Numpy, SKLearn Pillow, Gradio and email-validation(this is needed purely for gradio to function properly).
 Simply run
 `pip install requirements.txt`